Blog Diets Keto Keto for Women Over 50: 10 Ways to Make the Diet Work for You

 These changes are a result of hormonal changes.
 Menopause officially occurs when a woman has not had a menstrual period for about 12 months.
 After menopause, a woman’s estrogen levels are generally lower.
 Reduction in estrogen levels has been suggested to be linked to an increase in body fat (10).

-keto for women over 50
+Keto for women over 50

-Keto Diet for Women Over 50: 10 Ways to Make It Work
+Keto Diet for Women Over 50

 At this point, you may be wondering what a keto diet is.
 It is basically a high-fat, very low-carb, and moderate-protein diet.
 A keto diet requires that you cut down on carbs and increase your (healthy) fat consumption to cause the body to start burning fat as its primary energy source instead of carbohydrates.